semaz/Docker-PHP-OSX-Dev-Starter/README.md

 # Docker PHP Development Starter #

+This is project for local development using docker.
 Project contains compose file and a settings of all images.

+Fully tested on OS X 10.12 with lastest version of Docker.

 ## Images ##
 - Nginx (https://hub.docker.com/_/nginx/)